Creating Jobs through Remediating and Redeveloping Brownfields

 Background

-1, which included recommendations relating to financial tools, liability closure and educational programs, was submitted to responsible Ministers in April 2012.
+In 2011, Alberta Environment and Parks (AEP) established a working group to identify required actions to encourage brownfield redevelopment.
+AUMA participated in this working group along with Municipal Affairs, the Cities of Edmonton and Calgary, Rural Municipalities of Alberta, the Federation of Canadian Municipalities, and industry stakeholders such as the Canadian Fuels Association and BILD.
+The group's final report1, which included recommendations relating to financial tools, liability closure and educational programs, was submitted to responsible Ministers in April 2012.
 Since the final report, AEP has implemented several recommendations, but not all of them.
-A successful example coming from the report is enabling Municipal Government Act (MGA) to grant municipalities to offer multi-year property tax exemptions for brownfields.
-However, the province's education tax portion remains despite that municipal property tax exemption, and municipalities will continue to collect the education tax on behalf of the provincial government.
+A successful example coming from the report is enabling the Municipal Government Act (MGA) to grant municipalities to offer multi-year property tax exemptions for brownfields.
+However, the province's education tax portion remains despite the municipal property tax exemption, and municipalities will continue to collect the education tax on behalf of the provincial government.

+At a time of economic uncertainty and increased concern about the state of the environment and our economy, brownfield redevelopment provides a business opportunity for Alberta.
+While other jurisdictions continue to make progress on addressing these important barriers, Alberta still falls behind.
 Municipalities, the province, and the private sector need to collaborate on solutions that promote economic development, protect the environment, and improve Alberta's reputation as a responsible steward of natural resources.

 Recommendations